 “Looking Poor Is In Fashion”

 >Is it now smart mocking the thousands of homeless in the US and the world?
-Off-hand seems callous and distasteful in the extreme.
+Off-hand seems callous and very distasteful.

 *Governments have lost control of the narrative that they are in control of events… and they are scared to death…